Tyrn/wei/the-insider-en.typ

      "It's not  the  question of saving money.
 As you acutely remarked,  the state unlike private  companies doesn't really care  about savings.
-But you know perfectly well that while the President has minority in  the  Assembly, we  will  never  obtain funding  for  one  more military  base  - that's one problem.
-All the peace lovers, free ones and the ones  on Gera payroll, will raise their hands with banners to the sky and take it  to the streets to get on  the evening news - that's the  second  problem.
-The base  is  twice more important if it's kept under wraps - that's the third problem."
+But you know perfectly well that while the President has minority in  the  Assembly, we  will  never  obtain funding  for  one  more military  base---that's one problem.
+All the peace lovers, free ones and the ones  on Gera payroll, will raise their hands with banners to the sky and take it  to the streets to get on  the evening news---that's the  second  problem.
+The base  is  twice more important if it's kept under wraps---that's the third problem."

      Bemish   was  silent.
 Somehow  the  whole   thing  seemed   especially disgusting.
 Yes,  everybody  around traded in the sovereign's name, but, in